AWinterman/awinterman.github.com/_posts/2012-09-22-A-Programmers-Approach.md

 rotation or translation matrices.
-A brief forray into technical applications could be made - for example [SVG transfromations](http://www.w3.org/TR/SVG/coords.html#TransformAttribute) - accepts a matrix which completely specifies the desired transformation.
+A brief forray into technical applications could be made - for example [SVG transfromations](http://www.w3.org/TR/SVG/coords.html#TransformAttribute) - accept a matrix which completely specifies the desired transformation.

 The students should be made to suffer through matrix inversion when they first